 Personal freedom and security refer to the safety of the individual from certain measures of the state, but it does not mean that the state has an obligation to protect the citizen from any attack, or that such a measure cannot be taken for any reason.
 The Fundamental Law declares that "Everyone shall have the right to liberty and security of the person."
 The constitutional requirements ensure that no one can be deprived of these rights arbitrarily.
-The establishment of institutional guarantees for the enforcement of the right to personal freedom is an objective obligation of the State.^[119]
+The establishment of institutional guarantees for the enforcement of the right to personal freedom is an objective obligation of the State.
+121

 Respect for the right to liberty and personal security as a first generation fundamental right is also an international requirement.
-The ECtHR is consistent in considering liberty and security as a distinct whole.^[120] "Liberty" guarantees the freedom to come and go (la liberté d'aller et de venir).
-The ECHR treats any interference by a public authority against the person's will as a restriction of this right if it involves de facto deprivation of liberty; however, it allows the restriction of a person's liberty if this is in accordance with the law.^[121] When laying down the rules on deprivation of liberty, the ECHR not only details the most important cases (e.g. arrest, detention, or deprivation of liberty for medical reasons), but also spells out the most important procedural rules.
+The ECtHR is consistent in considering liberty and security as a distinct whole.
+122 "Liberty" guarantees the freedom to come and go (la liberté d'aller et de venir).
+The ECHR treats any interference by a public authority against the person's will as a restriction of this right if it involves de facto deprivation of liberty; however, it allows the restriction of a person's liberty if this is in accordance with the law.
+123 When laying down the rules on deprivation of liberty, the ECHR not only details the most important cases (e.g. arrest, detention, or deprivation of liberty for medical reasons), but also spells out the most important procedural rules.
 According to the ECHR, a judicial decision is not a prerequisite, but a subsequent decision by the court must be obtained without delay.
-The starting point of the UN International Covenant on Civil and Political Rights is the same as in the ECHR, i.e. it states that everyone has the right to liberty may only take place on grounds and in accordance with procedures established by law.
-The rights provided for in Article 6 of the Charter of Fundamental Rights correspond to those guaranteed by Article 5 of the ECHR.^[123] All these are only minimum standards, which in part bind national legislators, but they do not replace national legislation.
+The starting point of the UN International Covenant on Civil and Political Rights is the same as in the ECHR, i.e. it states that everyone has the right to liberty and security of person.
+The Covenant prohibits 124 arbitrary deprivation of liberty and provides that deprivation of liberty may only take place on grounds and in accordance with procedures established by law.
+The rights provided for in Article 6 of the Charter of Fundamental Rights correspond to those guaranteed by Article 5 of the ECHR.
+125 All these are only minimum standards, which in part bind national legislators, but they do not replace national legislation.